ResearchDaniel/Correlated-Photon-Mapping-for-Interactive-Global-Illumination-of-Time-Varying-Volumetric-Data/README.md

 ### Licenses
 Each folder can be under a different license.
 See license.txt in each folder.

-clogs 1.5.0 is under MIT license
+radixsortcl: clogs 1.5.0 is under MIT license

-MWC64X is under BSD license
+rndgenmwc64x: MWC64X is under BSD license

+uniformgridcl: is under MIT license

+importancesamplingcl is under Creative Commons Attribution-NonCommercial 4.0 International license

+lightcl is under Creative Commons Attribution-NonCommercial 4.0 International license

+progressivephotonmapping is under Creative Commons Attribution-NonCommercial 4.0 International license